TheoPapafotiou/VROOM_Sandbox/README.md

 # VROOM_Sandbox

-This is a repository for all testing files developed by student team VROOM in Aristotle University of Thessaloniki..
+This branch is for Lane Detection and Lane Keeping !

+Combined_Lanes.py is the main file we are using for Lane Keeping.
+The other ones are just for testing stuff.